New South Wales

 WACRH is the only UDRH servicing Western Australia and has its office located in Geraldton.
 WACRH works with universities across Australia to deliver programs across the Midwest and Pilbara regions of WA.
 WACRH seeks to improve the health of the State’s rural and remote communities by building local intellectual infrastructure.
 Its innovative teaching program is experiential and multidisciplinary, serving approximately 400 undergraduate students annually.
 The active applied research program addresses rural and remote priorities in health services, health communication and population health.
 Enhancing Aboriginal health is an important part of WACRH’s education and research work conducted in partnership with Aboriginal controlled organisations and health services.

-Kimberley Rural Health Alliance, WA, will be led by Dr Lindy Swain, previously Allied Health and Pharmacy Lead at Sydney University Centre for Rural Health, Lismore, NSW.
-KRHA is a collaboration between five universities, with Notre Dame University Australia leading the establishment at its Broome, WA, campus.
-KRHA has a focus on:
+Majarlin Kimberley Centre for Remote Health, WA, is led by Assoc Prof Lindy Swain, previously Allied Health and Pharmacy Lead at Sydney University Centre for Rural Health, Lismore, NSW.
+Majarlin Kimberley is a collaboration between five universities, with Notre Dame University Australia leading the establishment at its Broome campus.
+It has a focus on:

 - delivering cultutal safety training and cultural immersion experiences for students and professionals to increase their cultural competency